WMXPY/blog.mengw.io/Articles/Java/basic.md

     -   ArrayIndexOutOfBoundsException+
 -   Force Convert of Interface
     -   (Agg)a.getName();
+-   Transient
+    -   To aviod serialization method protect the function or variable, add transient on it
 -   **Interview question** Visit type
     -   public -> This class, Same package, Child class, Other Package
     -   protected -> This class, Same package, Child class